Main illustration: Emily Haasch

 In fact, checklists are said to have prevented 43 infections and 23 deaths in one ICU unit alone.
 These results, and The Checklist Manifesto, inspired many of our customer support team to write their own checklists.

 If you’ve ever reached out and asked us a question, you will have experienced the results of these checklists first hand.
-The idea is not to revolutionize your support process, but to make the simple and consistent parts of an interaction second nature, which frees up your focus to properly understand your customers, and solve their problems.
+The idea is not to revolutionize your support process, but to make the simple and consistent parts of an interaction second nature, which frees up your customer service team to focus on properly understanding your customers, and solving their problems.

 The items on your list will differ from team to team – there’s no one-size-fits-all checklist for every customer support interaction.
-But here’s an example checklist you can use to make sure you’re providing customers with a consistently great experience.
+But here’s an example checklist you can use to improve the customer experience and build more robust customer relationships.

-A 6 point checklist for improving customer support
+A 6 point customer service checklist for improving support

 This checklist is broken into two parts – to ensure quality when opening a conversation and before closing one too.

-1. Understand the question.
-This might seem obvious, but guessing at an answer can waste everybody’s time.
+This might seem obvious, but guessing at an answer can waste everybody’s time and make the customer interaction less productive.
 To be more concrete, this step could be “Confirm or clarify any missing details”.
 If you’re not 100% certain what the question or issue is, how can you be confident in your response?

 Again, this seems like a no-brainer, but suggesting a feature that a customer doesn’t have will frustrate them, and it’ll be much harder to encourage an upgrade to access said feature.